Napoleon Manuel Kheil

+Life

-He was the owner of a private business school and Professor and author in the field of commercial matters at the Business School in Prague.
+Napoleon Manuel Kheil was born in Prague, Bohemia, Austrian Empire on 19 October 1849.
+He was the owner of a private business school and Professor and author in the field of commercial matters at the Czech Technical University in Prague.
+HE died in Prague on 1 November 1923.

-Travels and Translations
+Travels and translations

 He explored the flora and fauna of the Sierra Nevada and other regions of Spain and translated into Czech Pedro Calderon De La Barca's play Life is a dream.
 Also in Czech he published some monographs related to Spain.
 Khiel was very talented with regards to languages.
 Besides Czech and Spanish, he also spoke fluent German, and French.
 He is buried at Olšany Cemetery in Prague.

-Kheil's Collection
+Kheil's collection

 A collector who in his time had one of the largest private collections of insects collected in Czechoslovakia Napoleon Manuel Kheil was a member and one of the founders of the Czech Entomological Society.
-After his death, his collection of more than 27.000 specimen of insects was bequeathed by the Czech National Museum.
-It is now kept by its Entomological department.
+After his death, his collection of more than 27,000 specimen of insects was bequeathed by the National Museum in Prague.
+It is now kept by its entomological department.